In this section

-The Building Act 2004 provides an avenue for the Council to use its discretion where your building work is a little outside the scope of exempt building work provisions.
+The Building Act 2004 provides an avenue for the Council to use its discretion where your building work is outside the scope of exempt building work provisions.
+MBIE provides guidance to explain Territorial Authority discretionary exemptions.

 Under Schedule 1 clause 2 you can apply for a discretionary exemption.

-• discretionary exemptions can’t be issued for work that has already been completed
+• discretionary exemptions cannot be issued for work that has already been completed.

-• there is no request for further information process, so if it’s not supplied it can’t be considered
+• we make our decision based on the information you provide with your application, there is no request for further information process so if it’s not supplied it cannot be considered and this may lead to us not approving your application.

 • responsibility for compliance with the Building Act and building code sits with you as the building owner.